Once we have learned what the nested loops are and how the

 if check and executes the

 break operation.
-In this way, it goes out of the inner loop, but then continues the performance of the outer one.
+This way, it goes out of the inner loop, but then continues the performance of the outer one.

 i grows, the program enters the internal loop and prints the result.